CAS 9002-18-0

 CAS:Formula:(C12H18O9)nColore e forma:Off-white to cream or light-brown powderAgar, high gel strength

-CAS:Formula:(C12H18O9)nColore e forma:Off-white to cream or light-brown powderPeso molecolare:-Agar
+CAS:Formula:(C12H18O9)nColore e forma:Off-white to cream, yellowish or light-brown powderPeso molecolare:-Agar Powder

 CAS:Colore e forma:Off white to light beige, Granular, free flowing powder, Clear to very slightly turbid, Colourless to pale yellowAgar powder Bacto grade

-CAS:Colore e forma:White to off-white, Powder, Clear, Colourless to pale yellowAgar powder for tissue culture
+CAS:Colore e forma:White to off-white, Powder, Clear, Colourless to pale yellowAgar powder regular grade for bacteriology

 CAS:Colore e forma:Off - white to pale yellow, Powder, Almost clear to slight hazyAgar